 Gilson Place: Dedicated in Support of Students of Color

 Gilson Place, formerly Grey Stone Cottage, is a space dedicated to the advancement of students of color.
 Bard faculty and student leaders collaborated on its recent renovation and redesign.
 Gilson Place supports the academic, personal, and social success of members of the Bard community historically underrepresented in liberal arts and sciences education and fosters dialogue about race and culture on campus.
-The space is named for Alexander Gilson, a freed African American slave who became the head gardener at Montgomery Place, now part of the Bard College campus, and eventually opened up his own nursery business.
+The space is named for Alexander Gilson (c.
+1824–89), an African American who labored for 50 years at Montgomery Place, now part of the Bard College campus.
+Gilson became head gardener at Montgomery Place and eventually opened up his own nursery business.

 Spotlight on the Posse Program